 The whole value of the internet, from my perspective, is its convenient, even availability to almost any viewer.
 This is challenged by the efforts of heavy-handed governmental censors (like those in China) and greedy owners or runners of internet providers (like those in America).
 An end to net neutrality would mean the restriction of information through both active means (censorship) and passive means (prohibitively expensive or fast-track internet services).

 Such restrictions are disastrous for education, as one can see in formal education.
 To take a random example, this article details a report showing that minority students and disabled students in America are disproportionately removed from classrooms via suspension and expulsion.
-Whatever your personal opinion may be regarding why these statistics are the way they are, it is nevertheless clear that a situation which should be solved by more and better education is being treated by restricting access to education.
+Even if you were to assume the (basically ridiculous) position that every single student disciplined in that way was actually deserving of discipline, it would nevertheless be clear that a situation which should be solved by more and better education is being treated by restricting access to education.

 The internet can’t solve those systemic issues.
 It can’t do everything.
 But it can supplement lacking education.
 It can provide a vast array of information to the lifelong learners that we will need to be, if we intend to be well-educated.
 And, finally, to turn to an outward (sociopolitical) focus like that possessed by Aristotle: whether or not we intend to be well-educated pertains to not only the success of an individual, but the longevity, quality, and progress of the country and the species.